Svito-zar/NN-for-Missing-Marker-Reconstruction/README.md

    - Set the address to this data in the code/ae/utils/flag.py as data_dir
    - Preprocess it by running the script code/ae/utils/data.py

    Afterwards you need to put all test sequences you want to test on into the folder "test_seq", which should be in the same directory as the main folder with the data.
-You can take my sequences, I used in the paper [here](https://www.dropbox.com/s/xk05ap67pn9yzrr/test_seq.tar.gz?dl=0)
+   Then you preprocess those sequence by function "write_test_seq_in_binary" from the file ae/utils/data.py, which will write the test sequences in the binary format for the faster and easier access.

 So final configuration should look like this: